shipmonk-rnd/dead-code-detector/README.md

-# Dead code detector
+# Dead code detector for PHP

-[PHPStan](https://github.com/phpstan/phpstan) rules to find dead code in your project.
+[PHPStan](https://phpstan.org/) rules to find unused code in your project with ease!

 ## Installation: